-The last two decades have seen an increased awareness of a bidirectional link between periodontal disease, particularly the severe form known as periodontitis (PD) and diabetes.1 There is an inherently greater risk of developing PD in patients who have diabetes, while PD may impair glycemic control in diabetes and increase the risk of diabetes-related complications.^{1,2} The risk for diabetes onset is also greater in individuals who have PD.1
+The last two decades have seen an increased awareness of a bidirectional link between periodontal disease, particularly the severe form known as periodontitis (PD) and diabetes.
+There is an inherently greater risk of developing PD in patients who have diabetes, while PD may impair glycemic control in diabetes and increase the risk of diabetes-related complications.
+The risk for diabetes onset is also greater in individuals who have PD.

-Accordingly, more communication is required between healthcare professionals and patients with diabetes regarding this potentially destructive inflammatory disease.3 In a recent survey carried out with diabetes and periodontology experts, it transpired that there is a significant opportunity to inform patients living with diabetes about gum health, as around half of them had never received any information on gum health, while for those that had, they were more likely to have received information only from their dentist.5 There is a clear need for diabetes healthcare professionals to talk about periodontal disease with their patients, to regularly examine their patients for any signs of periodontal disease (gingivitis or periodontitis), and to promptly refer patients to a dental professional whenever necessary.6
+Accordingly, more communication is required between healthcare professionals and patients with diabetes regarding this potentially destructive inflammatory disease.
+In a recent survey carried out with diabetes and periodontology experts, it transpired that there is a significant opportunity to inform patients living with diabetes about gum health, as around half of them had never received any information.
+There is a clear need for diabetes healthcare professionals to talk about periodontal disease with their patients, to regularly examine their patients for any signs of periodontal disease (gingivitis or periodontitis), and to promptly refer patients to a dental professional whenever necessary.